data-mechanics/course-2016-spr-proj/billguo/README.md

 Then we calculate the percentage of people who have increasing earnings each year with the number of items of frist script and the number of items of second script.

+I have updated most of the project and include detailed description in the project report.pdf Due to a problem I don't know how to insert picture in the readme file, I list them in the report as well.